Adaptive Regularization for Large-Scale Sparse Feature Embedding Models: The Proposed Approach

 \subsection{Adaptive Regularization Method}

 As shown in \eqref{eq:rad2}, embedding layers in ASR applications typically take the majority of the model parameters and have a substantial impact on the generalization error bound.
 Proposition \ref{prop:1} suggests that the norm budget for each embedding vector should be allocated according to its sample frequency.
 However, it is not easy to use the frequency directly during the training process.
-We can estimate $m_{ij}$ via the stochastic occurrence interval $I_{ij}$ of $\ve_{ij}$ for $i \in [S]$ and $j \in [N_i]$.
-Specifically, given that $\vx_{i}(t)$ is sampled from an i.i.d. distribution (a common assumption in deep learning), we have $\mathbb{E}[m_{ij}]=T/\mathbb{E}[I_{ij}]$ (\cite{papoulis1965random}).
+We can estimate $m_{ij}$ via the stochastic occurrence interval $\mathcal{I}_{ij}$ of $\ve_{ij}$ for $i \in [S]$ and $j \in [N_i]$.
+Specifically, given that $\vx_{i}(t)$ is sampled from an i.i.d. distribution (a common assumption in deep learning), we have $\mathbb{E}[m_{ij}]=T/\mathbb{E}[\mathcal{I}_{ij}]$ (\cite{papoulis1965random}).
 It enables us to incorporate frequency estimation into the norm budget allocation strategy during training.

 Based on the analysis above, we propose an adaptive method that assigns the regularization strength based on the occurrence interval of each embedding vector.
-Specifically, at each training step $k$, we define last valid update step (LVS) for the embedding vector $\ve_{ij}$ as $s_{ij}$.
-If the gradient norm of $\ve_{ij}$ satisfies $\|\vg_{ij}\| > 0$, we update the LVS by setting $s_{ij} = k$.
-Otherwise, $s_{ij}$ retains its previous value.
-Therefore, $s_{ij}$ serves as a lazy-update variable.
-We define the stochastic update interval as $I_{ij}=k-s_{ij}-1$.
-The feature-wise regularization coefficient $\lambda_{ij}$ is then dynamically computed as below
+Specifically, at each training step $k$, we define last valid update step (LVS) for the embedding vector $\ve_{ij}$ as $s^k_{ij}$.
+If the gradient norm of $\ve_{ij}$ satisfies $\|\vg_{ij}\| > 0$, we update the LVS by setting $s^k_{ij} = k$.
+Otherwise, $s^k_{ij}$ retains its previous value.
+Therefore, $s^k_{ij}$ serves as a lazy-update variable.
+We define the update interval of step $k$ as $I^k_{ij}=k-s^{k-1}_{ij}-1$.
+The adaptive regularization coefficient $\lambda^k_{ij}$ is then dynamically computed as below

 Here, $\alpha \in [0,1) $ denotes the base regularization coefficient.
 Following the decoupled weight decay approach in AdamW (\cite{loshchilov2017decoupled}), we incorporate the dynamically computed regularization into each optimizer update step.
 Algorithm \ref{algo:adamar} outlines the procedure of Adam with adaptive regularization (AdamAR).